Irish Coins & Tokens

 WI-7550: 1690 Irish Gun Money Full Crown.
 James II emergency Civil War coinage of 1689-91.
 Spink 6578.
 Overstruck on the large Gun Money halfcrowns as by 1690, these were obsolete; replaced by the small size halfcrowns.
 The obverse of the Gun Money crown (and it is just the crowns) has similarities to the earlier Charles 1st halfcrowns and crowns, which I’m sure was far from accidental.
 It won’t have escaped readers’ attention that Gun Money coinage is currently riding high in terms of popularity.
 After fleeing from England to France in 1688 – an effective abdication from the English throne – James II landed in Ireland March 1689 in order to promote his Catholic cause, something we are perhaps still living with today?!
 He had insufficient funds to prosecute this war so the plan was to raise money by issuing base metal coinage in place of what would previously have been silver issues.
 This was a less subtle example of the Quantitative Easing that we all witnessed a few years ago.
 This coinage was set up with an intention for them to be exchanged for sterling coinage once the dust had settled.
 This never happened.
 The metal for these coins came from old cannon, bells and various other scrap metals that were termed “Gun Money”. £285

-WI-7662: 1690 Irish Gun Money Full Crown.
+WI-8101: 1690 Irish Gun Money Full Crown.
 James II emergency Civil War coinage of 1689-91.
 Spink 6578.
-Overstruck on the large Gun Money halfcrowns - some original halfcrown detail still evident on the reverse – as by 1690, these were obsolete; replaced by the small size halfcrowns.
+Overstruck on the large Gun Money halfcrowns because by 1690 these were obsolete; replaced by the small size halfcrowns.
+Much original halfcrown detail still evident on the reverse, which is what sets this coin above nearly all others - I don't recall ever having seen the original host date of 1689 being not only so visible but literally next to the new date of 1690 before!
 The obverse of the Gun Money crown (and it is just the crowns) has similarities to the earlier Charles 1st halfcrowns and crowns, which I’m sure was far from accidental.
 It won’t have escaped readers’ attention that Gun Money coinage is currently riding high in terms of popularity.
 After fleeing from England to France in 1688 – an effective abdication from the English throne – James II landed in Ireland March 1689 in order to promote his Catholic cause, something we are perhaps still living with today?!
 He had insufficient funds to prosecute this war so the plan was to raise money by issuing base metal coinage in place of what would previously have been silver issues.
 This was a less subtle example of the Quantitative Easing that we all witnessed a few years ago.
 This coinage was set up with an intention for them to be exchanged for sterling coinage once the dust had settled.
 This never happened.
 The metal for these coins came from old cannon, bells and various other scrap metals that were termed “Gun Money”.
-Ex Spink with very dark toning and dirt illustrating that this coin has not been cleaned. £365
+Although not looking high grade, it actually is - it's the soft strike resulting in the halfcrown detail being visible which accounts for this.
+A very good and desirable coin indeed. £445

 Halfcrowns